flaviostutz/skylight-uas/README.md

 # skylight-uas
 This is a complete Unmanned Aerial System composed of an Autopilot, along with a Ground Station, VSM, embedded eletronics for sensors and actuators, low and high level controls, all compatible with OTAN's STANAG 4586.
 We created this system while competing at the [UAV Outback Challenge at Australia](https://uavchallenge.org/).
 We (me and [Eduardo Steinhorst](https://github.com/edusteinhorst)) designed this between 2008 and 2010.

+We created almost the entire system from scratch: Autopilot software, Sensors and Actuators hardware/embedded software, Ground station software, mission planner, RF and engine tweaks, software and hardware in the loop adapters, Camera stabilization software and the bottle release mechanism.

+Tons of testing in simulators were used for security and budget reasons (we even created a simple flight dynamics simulator for smoke tests during our dev pipeline and used XPlane/FlightGear por more complete tests for bad weather).
+It was amazing to see Rascal fly autonomously on our first field test, keeping row, yaw and pitch attitude using a Nokia N95 "computer" with the "autopilot" app (our first system architecture).
+Lots of things to enhance there, but they are great memories with no footage (we were absolutelly concentrated on our planned tasks/procedures there 😅)!
+Maybe someday I will come back to work with this kind of beauty...

 * [See here our presentation at Outback Challenge 2010](https://github.com/flaviostutz/skylight-uas/blob/master/docs/SkylightTeamPresentation.pdf)

 * See some video recordings at